 Using a good CRM (or Customer Relationship Management system), will help you with customer

-Two of the most widely used CRM systems are Hubspot (which has a free version) and Salesforce (starts at £20/user/month).
-Both are great and as with any tool, it’s best if you try yourself to figure out what works best for you.
+All of the CRM systems mentioned above are great, but as with any tool, it’s best if you try them yourself, to figure out what works best for you.

 What to do next?

 If you’re serious about saving time and creating more efficient systems for your business, you can download our Automation Tools Checklist.
-It contains more information about the tools, that can be used to work less to achieve more!
+It contains more information about the tools, which can be used to work less and achieve more!